Visiting Eric Gill’s Gravesite or Ah, to have money and the collecting spirit

 Below is one of the finished rubbings.

-The taxi driver was about an hour late returning, and we were starting to seriously worry and thinking about asking some other visitors (historians who were recording all of the information on all of the gravestones) to the cemetery if we could catch a ride with them.
+The taxi driver was about an hour late returning, and we were starting to seriously worry and were about asking some other visitors (historians who were recording all of the information on all of the gravestones) to the cemetery if we could catch a ride with them.
 It would have been awful to have him come back for us and us not be there.
 So, in the end, the trip had none of the problems we were imagining.
 We tipped the driver £20.

 Still, one of the most fabulous days Jill and I have ever spent together.